 The Council has developed objective based scales to assist asset managers when determining the likelihood and consequence scores for all risk events.
 The consequence of each risk event is assessed on a scale of one to 100 for all of the consequence categories listed in Table Q-2 and the respective consequence rating score (Table Q-3) is selected.
-The detailed objective scale used to assess the consequence rating of the risk event against the risk is attached to this appendix.
+The detailed objective scale used to assess the consequence rating of the risk event against the risk is filed in Council's document management system.